cherryaugusta/Cultivating-Success/README.md

 # Cultivating Success: Leveraging Machine Learning to Optimize Crop Selection

 This repository contains my solution and personal enhancements for the guided project **"Predictive Modeling for Agriculture"** from DataCamp on [DataCamp](https://www.datacamp.com/projects/1772).
+This project is shared for educational and portfolio purposes only.

 ## Project Introduction